wfinsinger/tapas/README.md

 Until the packaging is not finished, download the entire *R-PaleoAnomalies* program as a .zip or tar.gz archive [here](https://github.com/wfinsinger/R-PaleoAnomalies/archive/refs/heads/main.zip).
 Alternativly, download individual files by visiting the GitHub pages.

-The 'check_pretreat()' function can be used verify the input data is formatted correctly.
-If the samples in the input file are not contiguous, the 'check_pretreat()' function will add rows for the missing samples.
+The `check_pretreat()` function can be used verify the input data is formatted correctly.
+If the samples in the input file are not contiguous, the `check_pretreat()` function will add rows for the missing samples.
 Should the dataset contain samples that were deposited in a very short amount of time (e.g., slumps, tephras), for which AgeTop = AgeBot, these samples will be flagged and removed, and a new depth scale will be created to replace the original one.
 > MyData <- check_pretreat(Mydata)

-The functions can either be run individually and stepwise, or the wrapper function 'peak_detection()' can be used to perform an analysis including steps from 1.) to 4.) in one go.
+The functions can either be run individually and stepwise, or the wrapper function `peak_detection()` can be used to perform an analysis including steps from 1.) to 4.) in one go.

 For instance, to analyse the MyData dataset for variable1:
 > MyData_peaks <- peak_detection(series = MyData, proxy = "variable1")

 ## Example
-*R-PaleoAnomalies* comes with an example dataset, called 'co_char_data' ([Code Lake](https://figshare.com/articles/dataset/Higuera_et_al_2009_lake_sediment_pollen_and_charcoal_data/984310/4), Higuera et al., 2009).
+*R-PaleoAnomalies* comes with an example dataset, called `co_char_data` ([Code Lake](https://figshare.com/articles/dataset/Higuera_et_al_2009_lake_sediment_pollen_and_charcoal_data/984310/4), Higuera et al., 2009).
 It is placed in the folder 'Data-In'.

 The dataset can be loaded into the R environment
 > load("./Data-In/co_char_data.rda")